soymadip/KireiSakura-Kit/README.md

 ## Warning

-- MAJOR CHANGES ARE BEING MADE as this project is in alpha, so be careful.
+- FREQUENT CHANGES ARE BEING MADE as this project is in beta, so be careful.
-- As of now, some part of this library is Arch-linux centric, but can be extended to any distro.
 - Contribute if you find this useful and wanna make this more powerful.